stfc/PSyclone/doc/user_guide/psyclone_command.rst

 as the kernel file.
 Once kernel parsing has been re-implemented to use fparser2 (issue #239) and the PSyclone Internal Representation then the behaviour will be the same as for the NEMO API.

+Since PSyclone does not attempt to be a full compiler, it does not require that the code be available for any Fortran modules referred to by ``use`` statements.
+However, certain transformations *do* require that e.g. type information be determined for all variables in the code being transformed.
+In this case PSyclone *will* need to be able to find and process any referenced modules.
+To do this it searches in the directories specified by the ``-I``/``--include`` flags.
+(Currently this search assumes that a module named e.g. "my_mod" will be in a file named "my_mod.*90" - see issue
+#1895.)

 C Pre-processor #include Files
 ------------------------------